Dadangdut33/Screen-Translate/readme.md

 - **[Q]** Is this safe? \
 **[A]** Yes, it is completely safe.
 If your antivirus detect this program as a virus, it's only a false positive.
 If you don't believe it, you can take a look at the code yourself.
 - **[Q]** What do you mean by a "clear enough" text? \
 **[A]** It means the text is not too blend it with the background.
-If the text is light the background needs to be darken, so it is easier to be read.
-Somewhat like that.
-It now has been improved with the help of python-opencv, you can experiment with it in the settings.
+If the text is light the background needs to be darken, so it is easier to be read, somewhat like that.
+But, this has been improved with some tricks which you can experiment with in the settings.

 # Requirements
 **For User**